brenda-castillobrais/IBM_Data_Science/README.md

 # Machine Learning with Python (Coursera)
 This course dives into the basics of machine learning using Python.
+Here, there are several applications of different machine learning models.

 ## Regression
 Simple, multiple, polynomial and non-linear regressions.